 Cheese friends are the best friends.
 They bring cheese boards to parties, know the tastiest shops and restaurants, and expand our horizons by way of our taste buds.
-But shopping for epicureans can be tricky.
+Shopping for epicureans, however, can be tricky.
 Do you get them something from their favorite specialty food shop?
 Do you order them their favorite cheese?
 Do they need a new cheese grater?
 Whether it’s a holiday, birthday, or congratulatory occasion, we've got you covered with the best gifts for cheese lovers.

 Shopping for a cheese lover who can’t get enough of Brie, Camembert, and other bloomy rind cheeses?
 This is the tool that cheesemongers use for soft cheeses, and frankly, is what everyone should use.
 Called “cheese wires” or “cheese harps” by the pros, these ensure precise, clean cuts of even the goopiest cheeses.
 You can also use them for blue cheese, butter, cream cheese, and more.